SoliDry/api-generator/README.md

 ```

 This command creates the whole environment for You to proceed building complex API based on RAML/Laravel/JSON API,
-in particular it creates: directories for modular app, Controllers/Middlewares/Models+Pivots to support full MVC,
+in particular: directories for modular app, Controllers/Middlewares/Models+Pivots to support full MVC,
 Routes (JSON API compatible) and even migrations to help You create RDBMS structure.

 ```raml/articles.raml``` - raml file in raml directory in the root of Your project,